yohasebe/monadic-chat-cli/README.md

 ## Modes

 Monadic Chat has two modes.
 The `normal` mode utilizes OpenAI's chat API to achieve ChatGPT-like functionality.
 It is suitable for using a large language model as a competent companion for various pragmatic purposes.
 On the other hand, the `research` mode utilizes OpenAI's text-completion API.
-This mode allows for acquiring metadata in the background while receiving the primary response at each conversation turn.
+This mode allows for acquiring **metadata** in the background while receiving the primary response at each conversation turn.
 It may be especially useful for researchers exploring the possibilities of large-scale language models and their applications.

 ### Normal Mode

 The default language model for `normal` mode is `gpt-3.5-turbo`.

-In the default configuration, the dialogue messages are reduced after ten turns by deleting the oldest ones (but not the messages that the `system` role gave as instructions).
+In the default configuration, the dialogue messages are reduced after ten turns by deleting the oldest ones (but not the messages that the `system` role has given as instructions).

 ### Research Mode